best-things-to-do-in-byron-bay

 byron-bay-lighthouse

-One of the best things to do in Byron Bay NSW is to walk the Cape Byron Walking Track to the famous Cape Byron Lighthouse at sunrise.
+The Cape Byron Walking Track to the famous Cape Byron Lighthouse at sunrise must be on your to do list.
 Either walk from Byron Bay town centre and along the Cape Byron Walking Track, or you can drive up.
 If you’re walking, it’s going to take about 1 hour as you’ll want to stop and take photos along the way.
 If you’re driving up to the top of the Byron Bay Lighthouse, getting a car park is very limited and you have to pay for parking as well.
+From here you can go to the most easterly point in Australia.

-The Byron Bay Lighthouse closes in the evening so you can only drive up to the parking area opp Tallows Beach as they close the gates to the top.
+The Lighthouse closes in the evening so you can only drive up to the parking area opp Tallows Beach as they close the gates to the top.

 11. Best Byron Bay Beaches